KMPKBandara/To-Do-App/README.md

 - ✅ Create, Read, Update, Delete tasks
 - 📝 Optional description for each task
 - ✅ Mark tasks as complete/incomplete
+- 🔍 Search To-Do items by keyword (title or description)
 - 🎨 Beautiful UI with Tailwind CSS
 - 🔄 REST API built with Spring Boot
 - 🧪 API tested using Postman